mbimbij/polyglot-microservice-1/README.md

 - Voir la suite après

 # :gb: Project Description

-:warning: ECR registries are not yet integrated to infrastructure code, they have been created manually and the author did not realize it until recently.
-ETA for a correction: 2021/04/13 (April the 13th).

 The goal of this project si to try to implement a "polyglot" microservice: